 - As a result of the breach, the victim suffered damages

 Miami Drowning Accident Lawyer Prosper Shaked Can Help You Today

 If you or someone you love have been injured in a drowning accident due to the negligence of a property owner, you could be entitled to damages for your injuries.
-Call the Law Offices of Prosper Shaked today at (305) 694-2676 to schedule a free and confidential consultation with a Miami drowning accident lawyer who will fight tirelessly to get you the compensation you deserve.
+Call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676 to schedule a free and confidential consultation with a Miami drowning accident lawyer who will fight tirelessly to get you the compensation you deserve.